ritika-pal286/Student-Reg-Form/README.md

 🔗 [GitHub Pages](https://ritika-pal286.github.io/Student-Reg-Form/)

 ## 🤝 Contributing
 Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
+Feel free to fork the repository and submit

 ## 📧 Contact
 For any queries or suggestions, contact: